-WKYC-TV will spotlight the need with the Mentor Monday recruiting blitz on Jan.
-27. Channel 3 is hosting in partnership with College Now, CMSD and Say Yes to Education Cleveland.
+WKYC Studios will spotlight the need with the Mentor Monday recruiting blitz on Jan.
+27. WKYC is hosting in partnership with College Now, CMSD and Say Yes to Education Cleveland.

 College Now mentors guide graduates bound for college and postsecondary career training, including recipients of the Say Yes to Education scholarships given to graduates of CMSD and partnering charter high schools.
 (For more information, go to sayyescleveland.org.)

 Mentoring is a key component of the Say Yes Cleveland program, which began a year ago.
 College Now mentors frequently work with first-generation college students who need help with questions about higher education.

 As part of Mentor Monday, WKYC will feature stories throughout the day on the success of the College Now mentoring program and participants.
 Viewers can sign up to be mentors.
 This is the second year for the event.
 Learn more at www.wkyc.com/MentorMonday